yasirse/yasirse/README.md

-- 👋 I am Prof Yasir Arfat, I have 8 years of development and 4 teaching experience.
+I am Prof Yasir Arfat, I have 8 years of development and 4 teaching experience.
 During my development job, I have worked on web development using custom PHP, CodeIgniter 3.0 and ASP.Net.
-Beside these skills i have also experience of website
-UI designing using CSS, Adobe photoshop, Javascript, JQuery and Boostrap.
-I have also worked Sakai LMS(ERP) integration with University(FAST NU) student managment system in Java.
+Beside these skills i have also experience of website UI designing using CSS, Adobe photoshop, Javascript, JQuery and Boostrap.
+I have also worked on Sakai LMS(ERP) integration with University(FAST NU)student managment system in Java.
 I have Oracel DBA experience.
 Other database mySQL and SQLServer.
-- 👀 I’m interested in freelancing.
-- 🌱 I’m currently learning Laravel, Vue.js and GitHub.
+I’m currently learning Laravel, Vue.js and GitHub.
+I am looking for freelancing website project or job.
+You can contact me yasir dot arfatse at gmail.com.
-- 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me ...

 <!---
 yasirse/yasirse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.